-Thanksgiving chopped salad with a maple-shallot vinaigrette has arugula, apples, walnuts, pepitas, apples and brussels spouts for the perfect fall salad.
+Thanksgiving chopped salad with a maple-shallot vinaigrette has arugula, apples, walnuts, pepitas, and brussels spouts in it for the perfect fall salad.

 This salad is a little bit different from your typical fall salads because there is no butternut squash or roasted vegetables in this recipe because I wanted it to be more of a fresh salad that won’t be competing with the other side dishes come dinner time.
 If you wanted, you could definitely toss in some roasted delicata squash or cauliflower for something extra.

 Let me know if you give this Thanksgiving chopped salad a try in the comments below.